 Many analysts of welfare -- as diverse as Paul Johnson, Tom Bethel, George Gilder, and David Swoap -- have argued that the mere availability of public assistance is a solvent upon marital ties.
-Just knowing that the aid is there if it is needed makes a wife less dependent upon the survival of the marriage.
+Just knowing that the aid is there if it is needed makes a wife less dependent upon the survival of the knowing that the aid is there if it is needed makes a wife less dependent upon the survival of the knowing that the aid is there if it is needed makes a wife less dependent upon the survival of the knowing that the state stands ready to provide for his family makes a husband far less marriage.
 The fact that the state stands ready to provide for his family makes a husband far less important in his role as breadwinner.
+When we know a strong safety net is under us, we are more likely important in his role as breadwinner.
 When we know a strong safety net is under us, we are more likely to take chances; and the more secure our protection against falling too far, the more risky our behavior may be.